-- The inputs are what is invested: time, money, partners, equipment, tools, facilities, etc. - The activities are what we do: workshops, conferences, publications, training, benchmarking, websites, site visits, etc. - Outputs are the numbers associated with each of the activities: number of workshops held, number of attendees, number of CAHs represented, number of website hits, number of new users, etc.
+- The inputs are the resources that are invested: time, money, partners, equipment, tools, facilities, etc. - The activities are specific actions taken to produce a result: workshops, conferences, publications, training, websites, site visits, etc. - Outputs are the measures that an activity occurred: number of workshops held, number of attendees, number of CAHs represented, number of website hits, number of new users, etc.